 Firmware stability guidance in operational context

-Alignment insight against ISA/IEC 62443 and NIS2 obligations
+Optional alignment insight against ISA/IEC 62443 and NIS2

 If you move to an annual VendorFox subscription within 30 days of receiving your report, we credit the full $999 against your first year.

 No agents.
 No scanning.
-No consultancy theatre.
-Just a clear view of where you stand — and what to do next.
+Just a clear point-in-time view of where you stand and what to do next.

 VendorFox supports a wide range of major networking, security, and industrial networking / OT vendors — including many lesser-known manufacturers that are commonly missed by mainstream tooling.
 New vendors and models are added continuously, and you can request additions during onboarding.